pokle/ioperator/README.md

 The io1.js - ioN.js files show how to perform the following imperative pseudocode using the IO pattern:

-    while there a messages to be read from some external queuing system: read the message
+    while the queue has messages to read: read the message
         write the message to a file
         log that we wrote the message to a file